-During the nine months ended September 30, 2023, cash provided by operating activities was \$10.7 million, representing a year-on-year increase of \$0.2 million, or 1%.
-The increase was primarily related to decreased days sales outstanding in the current year period and offset by an increase in prepaid expenses and other assets.
+During the nine three months ended September 30, 2023 March 31, 2024, cash provided by operating activities was \$10.7 million \$0.6 million, representing a year-on-year increase decrease of \$0.2 million \$3.8 million, or 1% 86%.
+The increase decrease was primarily related attributable to decreased a decrease in days sales outstanding and movements in working capital, as compared to the current prior year period and offset by an increase in prepaid expenses and other assets. quarter.